June 1, 2026

 Some businesses need both.
 Others already have senior marketing leadership but lack the content leadership required to build a consistent, high-performing system.

 Another common misconception is assuming a freelance marketer can fill the same gap as a fractional head of content.
-The reality is they can’t — not because freelancers lack skill, but because they don’t operate at the leadership level your business needs.
+The reality is they can’t, and that's not because freelancers lack skill, but because they don’t operate at the leadership level your business needs.

 Here’s how these roles compare: